evertonbin/kaggle-survey/README.md

 ## Project Motivation<a name="motivation"></a>

-For developing this project, I was interestested in using Kaggle data from its 2019 Machine Learning and Data Science Survey to better understand:
+For developing this project, I was interested in using Kaggle data from its 2019 Machine Learning and Data Science Survey to better understand:

 1. What is the educational background of those acting in Data Science's fields and which courses do they usually attend?
 2. Which are the main activities that they perform in their companies?
 Do machine learning tasks play a big role in their daily activities?